 How do we recruit more court reporters to the profession?

 Those of us who love this profession always have scratched our heads why more people don’t look to court reporting as a career option.
 The benefits of court reporting are substantial.
 It provides solid, reliable compensation.
 It has multiple career paths: working as a deposition reporter; as an official reporter in the courts; or as a broadcast or CART captioner who converts live speech to text on television, in classrooms, and elsewhere to serve the informational needs of the deaf and hard-of-hearing community.
-Court reporting also allows for those with an entrepreneurial spirit to open their own businesses.

 What might be most attractive about court reporting compared to other professions, it doesn’t require the massive expense of a four-year college degree.
 It’s difficult, make no mistake about that.
 It takes two to three years of intense training to learn the skill.
 You must have a strong work ethic.
 You must be good with language.
 And you must be persistent and disciplined with your practice.